dcruzp/dls-endpoint/PBI_PTO.md

         [Note]
             ```date``` field should have the structure of a datetime type, and ``name`` field is a string that shouldn't be more longer than 50 charactres.

+- ```GET /PTO/```
+    This endpoint return a list of PTO that whas made for agents in the application.
+The result cna by filtered by a filter that will be descibed below. and the results will comes in a paginated structure.

+    - Query Specifiaction
+        ```
+        fromdate      [datetime]
+        todate        [datetime]
+        agent         [guid]
+        pagenumber    [integer]
+        pagesize      [integer]
+        ```
+        [NOTES]
+        ```fromdate``` is the field that tell you from what date you want filtr the PTO, the filed in the database for comparison is ``PTO.CreatedDate``

+        ```todate``` is the field that tell you to what date you want filtr the PTO, the filed in the database for comparison is ``PTO.CreatedDate``

+        ```agent``` is a ``Guid`` field that have to be comparer with the field in database ``PTO.agentId``.

+        ```pagenumber``` is the page number the should be returned  when paginated the resultd . this field is a integer and should be greather than zero.

+        ```pagesize``` is the amount of records that should be returned in the paginated result. this should be a integer greather than zero.

+    - Body Response

+        The response body is a paginated respose that have  the next structure in the `data` field.

+        ```
+        id          [guid]         - the id of the PTO record in database
+        agentId     [guid]         - id of agent that request the PTO
+        statusId    [guid]         - the id of the status for that PTO
+        status      [string]       - The name of the status
+        comment     [string]       - this is a comment for the PTO request
+        details     [list]  this is a  array of detils
+        ```
+        [NOTE] details field is a array of records that describe the days when the PTO is requested.
+The structure if this elements will be describe below.

+        - Datail Structure
+            ```
+            id:         [guid]
+            startdate   [datetime]
+            enddate     [datetime]
+            start:      [integer]
+            hours:      [integer]
+            ```
+            [NOTE]
+            - `id` field is teh is that that record have in the database.
+            - `startdate` field is the date where the PTO details begin.
+            - `enddate` field is the date until what date is the solicitude
+            - `start` is the hour when the solisitude begin
+            - `hours` is the amount of hours of the solicitude

+- ```POST /PTO/newpto```
+    This endpoint have the funtionality to create a new request of PTO for a Agent given.
+The body request have the below specifications.

+    - Body request
+        ```
+        agentId:       [guid]
+        ptoDetails:    [array] - the details descritons
+        ```
+        [NOTE]
+        The `ptoDetails` field is a array where are described the days that the agent are requested the vacations.
+The Details array elemetns have the next structure.

+        - `ptoDetails` Structure
+            ```
+            date:           [datetime]    - the days of vacation
+            start:          [integer]     - at hour where day begin
+            hours:          [datetime]    - the amount of hours to work at day
+            ```

+- ```POST /PTO/update```

+    This endpoint is for update the status and datails of a vacation request.
+The structure for that is decrubed below:

+    - Body Request
+    ```
+        ptoId:              [guid]
+        agentId:            [guid]
+        statusId:           [guid]
+        ptoDetails:         [array]   -descrition of PTO details
+    ```

+    [NOTE]

+    - `ptoId`  field is the Key in the database of that request.
+That is required for find and can be updated
+    - `agentid` field is the id of the agent that request the vacations.
+    - `statusId` is the status current status for that request of vacations.
+This status can have the next values described belove:
+        ```
+        Denied          ->   ("C62FC6DC-47C0-4BA2-B765-0210957EBEA6")
+        Approved        ->   ("03C76016-1A1B-4396-AF10-60FC047FA958")
+        Requested       ->   ("461A9258-18BE-40DF-8810-C5D6F829B0DC")
+        Cancelled       ->   ("F894A68F-6041-41FD-9804-F3555B27275B")
+        ```
+    - `ptodetails` structure have the same structure that `ptodetails` field in endpoint  `POST PTO/newPTO`